Music on Main FAQ’s

 Where’s the best place to park?

 The Ball Field at the Primary School is the dedicated Music on Main parking lot.
-Alternatively, public parking can also be found in the municipal lot on Main Street and behind Weaverville United Methodist Church and First Baptist Church.
-The Weaverville United Methodist Church charges a $5 donation per car which will go towards their youth program.
+Alternatively, public parking can also be found in the municipal lot on Main Street and along North Main Street.
 We always recommend carpooling, especially if you want to enjoy some beer and wine.
 Please remember that street parking on residential streets is prohibited in Weaverville.

 Will there be bathrooms?

-Yes, porta potties will be located along the side of the Frontier building next to the Kids Zone.
+Yes, porta potties will be located along the side of the Frontier building next to the Kids Zone and also at the corner of Central and Main by Art Accents.

 Can I bring my dog?